iProov/dotnet-maui/README.md

 The iProov .NET SDK enables you to integrate iProov into your .NET Android / iOS / MAUI projects.
 The iProov's native SDK for [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java / Kotlin) are wrapped behind a .NET interface for their use within .NET apps.
 Given the differences in the implementation between these .NET interfaces, the iProov.NET.MAUI wraps both interfaces into a unified .NET version of the iProov API to ease the integration of the iProov Biometric SDKs in MAUI developments.

-We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your Xamarin app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).
+We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your .NET app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).

 This documentation is focused on the **iProov.NET.MAUI** package.
-There's nuget-specific documentation available for [iProov.NET.Android](https://github.com/iProov/dotnet-maui/tree/master/Nuget%20Packages/iProov.NET.Android/) and [iProov.NET.iOS](https://github.com/iProov/dotnet-maui/tree/master/Nuget%20Packages/iProov.NET.iOS/) packages.
+There's also documentation available for [iProov.NET.Android](https://github.com/iProov/dotnet-maui/tree/master/Nuget%20Packages/iProov.NET.Android/) and [iProov.NET.iOS](https://github.com/iProov/dotnet-maui/tree/master/Nuget%20Packages/iProov.NET.iOS/) packages.

 ## Requirements

-- NET 8 (net8-android;net8-ios)
+- NET 8 (net8-android & net8-ios)
 - iOS 12 and above
 - Android API Level 21 (Android 5 Lollipop) and above

 ## Repository contents

-The iProov Xamarin SDK is provided via this repository, which contains the following:
+The iProov .NET MAUI SDK is provided via this repository, which contains the following:

 - **README.md** - This document
-- **NuGet Packages** - Directory containing the NuGet packages for iProov.NET.Android, iProov.NET.iOS & iProov.NET.MAUI
+- **NuGet Packages** - Folder containing the NuGet packages for iProov.NET.Android, iProov.NET.iOS & iProov.NET.MAUI
 - **APIClient** - C# project with the source code for the .NET API Client
 - **ExampleAppMAUI** - Sample code demonstrating use of the iProov.NET.MAUI together with the .NET API Client